Frequently Asked Questions About B2B Marketing –Essential Basics

 Other important things to think through for B2B are buyer personas, segmentation, and lead nurturing strategies.

-Q: Ok, we have a good idea of the role marketing will play and the areas we will invest in.
-Now what?
+Q: We’re clear on the role marketing will play and the areas we will invest in.
+What next?

 A: Integrate tactics and resources; be smart about managing the workload.